Our specialist clinic remains open, to provide all patients with early diagnosis and treatment for skin cancer.

 Even at the peak of lockdown, we continued to offer in clinic treatment for serious skin cancers.
 This included lesions with potential for significant growth, the majority of melanoma cases and other time critical intervention.

 Public Health England, professional bodies and dedicated clinics saw the need to move on, not least when early intervention is so important for skin cancer.
-Diagnosis and treatment for almost all skin cancers is now available, with the right approach to Covid security.
+Safe diagnosis and treatment for all skin cancers is now available, with the right approach to Covid management.

 Consultation via video link, known as teledermatology, is not a new idea and has blossomed during the pandemic.
 Adapting procedures to suit has been worthwhile, as social contact and any risk are removed.